angellgunn/alternate-silversurfer/content/calangro/new-atheist.en.md

 > riding the waves on the sea

-I had this disk…
+I had this record...

-Lacan said that the best age of the human being is when we are 3 years old.
+Lacan used to say that the best age of a human being is when we were 3 years old.

 # February 23rd

-I am hospitalizing a 6-year-old girl with myasthenia gravis in crisis and pneumonia
--I worry about her condition.
+I am admitting a 6-year-old girl with myasthenia gravis in crisis and pneumonia - I am concerned about her condition.

 ## 1:00 am

-She has a myasthenic crisis with apnea and probably bronchoaspirate massively, she begins her ordeal, which I will share.
+She experiences a myasthenic crisis with apnea and likely massive bronchoaspiration, beginning her ordeal, of which I will share.

 ## 2:00 am

-She's dead - I did everything I knew to save her, and during the maneuvers of resuscitation, while massaging his precordium, in a frenzy, only she could think "I won't lose her, I can't lose her."
-The worst of all was tell the mother right away.
-I felt miserable all day and I think I still feel today.
+She is dead - I did everything I knew to save her, and during the resuscitation maneuvers, while massaging her precordium in frenzy, all I could think was 'I won't lose her, I can't lose her.'
+The worst part was telling the mother right after.
+I felt miserable throughout the day, and I think I still feel it today.

-I can't believe there was something about that girl that survived, I can only think of the end of it and the emptiness afterwards.
-I was afraid of it - of contact with death after losing my illusions.
+I can't believe that there was anything in that girl that could have survived.
+I can only think of her end and the emptiness that followed.
+I was afraid of this - the encounter with death after losing my illusions.
 Why do we live if we die?
-Why do we die, if we live?
+Why do we die if we live?

-Always, always, I remember Juvenia, my wife, and the unique and individual of having known and loved each other, and how that gives value to my whole life, my fleeting and otherwise futile existence.
+Always, always, I remember my wife and the unique and individual opportunity we had to know and love each other, and how that gives value to my entire life, my fleeting and otherwise futile existence.

 > "Whether or not there is someone accompanying you, a person always dies alone."

 - Irvin D. Yalom

 > "Amor fati - Love thy fate."

 - Nietzsche